shakilmith/documentaion/quarkus/qute/qute-for-loop/index.md

 </html>
 ```

 Now, for resolving the template path, create a resource class and name it **PlanetResource.java** in **com.company** package.
-Please, don't forget to inject template path, in our case planet.html file.
+Please, don't forget to inject the template path, in our case **planet.html** file.

 **PlanetResource.java**